27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \frac{\partial\Phi}{\partial t} + \Phi_0\nabla\cdot\mathbf{v} = 0, & {} & \frac{\partial\mathbf{v}}{\partial t} + f_0\mathbf{k}\times\mathbf{v} - \nabla\Phi = 0 \end{align} \]

-note down.
 Here $\Phi_0 \coloneqq gD$.
-With the equations (27.33) and (27.45) this leads to the evolution equations for the components regarding the three-element generating system:
+With Eqs.
+(27.33) and (27.45), this leads to the evolution equations for the components with respect to the three-element generating system:

 \[ \begin{align} \frac{\partial\Phi}{\partial t} + \frac{2}{3}\Phi_0\left(\frac{\partial u_1}{\partial x_1} + \frac{\partial u_2}{\partial x_2} + \frac{\partial u_3}{\partial x_3}\right) &= 0,\\ \frac{\partial u_1}{\partial t} - \frac{f_0}{\sqrt{3}}\left(u_2 - u_3\right) + \frac{\partial\Phi}{\partial x_1} &= 0,\\ \frac{\partial u_2}{\partial t} - \frac{f_0}{\sqrt{3}}\left(u_3 - u_1\right) + \frac{\partial\Phi}{\partial x_2} &= 0,\\ \frac{\partial u_3}{\partial t} - \frac{f_0}{\sqrt{3}}\left(u_1 - u_2\right) + \frac{\partial\Phi}{\partial x_3} &= 0. \end{align} \]